MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/deploy/azure-policy.md

 :::moniker range="<=azure-devops-2019"

 > [!Note]
-> This task was renamed from **Security and Compliance Assessment** to **Check Azure Policy compliance** in Azure DevOps Server 2019.1.
+> This task was renamed from **Security and Compliance Assessment** to **Check Azure Policy compliance** with the release of Azure DevOps Server 2019.1.
 The YAML name for the task was unchanged from `AzurePolicyCheckGate@0`.

 :::moniker-end